 Change Your UNIX User Account

-When you first set up Bash, you’ll be prompted to create a UNIX user account and set a password.
-You’ll be automatically signed in with this account each time you open the Bash window.
-If you want to change your UNIX user account—or use the root account as your default account in the shell—there’s a hidden lxrun command or changing your default user account.
+When you first set up Bash, you’re be prompted to create a UNIX user account and set a password.
+You’re be automatically signed in with this account each time you open the Bash window.
+If you want to change your UNIX user account—or use the root account as your default account in the shell—there’s a hidden command for changing your default user account.

 Enterprising geeks will no doubt figure out other interesting things you can do with the Linux environment in the future.
-The Windows Subsystem for Linux will hopefully continue getting more powerful, but don’t expect Microsoft to officially support graphical Linux desktop applications or server software that needs to run in the background any time soon.
+The Windows Subsystem for Linux will hopefully continue getting more powerful, but don’t expect Microsoft to officially support graphical Linux desktop applications any time soon.